yudaprama/agenticSeek/README.md

 **Update the config.ini**

 Change the config.ini file to set the provider_name to a supported provider and provider_model to a LLM supported by your provider.
-We recommend reasoning model such as *Qwen* or *Deepseek*.
+We recommend reasoning model such as *Magistral* or *Deepseek*.

 See the **FAQ** at the end of the README for required hardware.